CaveMindLabs/uformer-fastapi-hub/_useful_commands.md

 python ../_list_structure.py -h

 # Basic invocation
-## Execute with defaults (project_root defaults to . and depth defaults to 6):
+## Execute with defaults (project_root defaults to . and depth defaults to 6).
+## File sizes will be displayed by default:
 python ../_list_structure.py

 ## To list the structure of the current directory, to 6 levels deep:
 python ../_list_structure.py . --depth 6

 ## Or equivalently (since project_root defaults to .):
 python ../_list_structure.py --depth 6

+# Controlling file size display
+## List structure, explicitly showing file sizes (this is the default behavior):
+python ../_list_structure.py --depth 3 # Will show sizes
+python ../_list_structure.py . --depth 5

+## List structure WITHOUT showing file sizes:
+python ../_list_structure.py --depth 3 --no-size
+python ../_list_structure.py . --depth 5 --no-size

 # Pointing at a specific project
-## If your repo lives in /home/you/myproj, and you want full depth (8):
+## If your repo lives in /home/you/myproj, and you want full depth (8) with sizes:
 python ../_list_structure.py /home/you/myproj

-## Or to limit to 3:
+## Or to limit to 3, without showing sizes:
-python ../_list_structure.py /home/you/myproj --depth 3
+python ../_list_structure.py /home/you/myproj --depth 3 --no-size
 ```

 ---